Skip to main content

 body composition

 At Tucson Wellness MD, we offer advanced body composition analysis with our InBody machine to help you truly understand what your weight is made of.
-The next time you visit, take just a few minutes to step on the machine and gain valuable insights into your body fat, muscle mass, and overall health.
+The next time you visit, take just a few minutes to step on the machine and Gain additional information about body fat and muscle measurements to support your health discussions with a provider.

 The Ultimate Guide to Today’s Top Weight Loss Medications: Your Questions Answered

-Over the past few years, new medications for weight loss have gained widespread attention — especially semaglutide (Ozempic®/Wegovy®), tirzepatide (Mounjaro®/Zepbound™), and the newest contender, retatrutide.
-These medications work differently from traditional diet and exercise alone, offering powerful tools for those struggling with obesity or weight-related conditions.
+Over the past few years, prescription GLP-1–based medications have gained widespread attention for weight management.
+These medications work differently from traditional diet and exercise alone and may support weight management for individuals with obesity or weight-related conditions.

 If you’re curious about how these medications compare, how they work, and whether one might be right for you, here are answers to the most common questions people ask.